Skip to Content

 – Used in the series finale of ‘Mad Men’ and in the trailer for ‘Resident Evil’.

-"I'd Like to Teach the World to Sing (In Perfect Harmony)" is a pop song that originated as "True Love and Apple Pie", by British hit songwriters Roger Cook and Roger Greenaway, and sung by Susan Shirley.
+"I'd Like to Teach the World to Sing (In Perfect Harmony)" is a pop song (originally known as "True Love and Apple Pie") by British hit songwriters Roger Cook and Roger Greenaway, and sung by Susan Shirley.

 "I'd Like to Teach the World to Sing (In Perfect Harmony)"

-Single by the Hillside Singers
+Single by The Hillside Singers

 from the album I'd Like to Teach the World to Sing